 If you can stomach the occassional volatility, investing in dividend stocks is truly one of the best passive income investments over the long run.
 If you want less volatility with likely higher yields, invest in real estate crowdfunding and fixed income instead.

 For those who are the creative types, starting your own website like this one and creating products online feels extremely rewarding.
-Some say making $1,000 on your own is like making $5,000 at a job.
-However, blogging would score a 1 in the Activity Score.
-Instead, you really want to create products to sell passively.
+Some say making $1,000 on your own is like making $5,000 or $10,000 at a job.
+However, blogging would score a 1 in the Activity Score since these posts don’t write themselves.
+Instead, you really want to create products like a book or a course to sell passively.

 Best Passive Income Investments Table

-Once again, here are the best passive income investment ranks once again.
+Once again, here are the best passive income investments.
 All eight passive income investments are appropriate ways for generating income to fund your lifestyle.
 The right ones depend on your personal preference, understanding of the investments, creativity, and interests.

 Build More Passive Income Today